Proper Maine Coon grooming, especially trimming Maine Coon paw tufts is so important for having a happy and healthy Maine Coon cat.

 The trimmer, while safe to the touch, should come into little to no contact with the skin of your cat.

 A paw trimmer can fit neatly between the pads of your Maine Coons paws.

 They are made from fatty tissue that protects their delicate feet and provides comfortable support to walk on.

 The paw pads protect their feet from sharp sticks and stones as well as help keep them warm.

 All cats have similar paws but there are some overarching differences to take note of.

-When it comes to Maine Coon paws vs normal cat paws the biggest difference is that Maine Coon paw pads have a very wide base that helps them walk in the snow, kind of like snowshoes, and gives them more stable support.
+The biggest difference between Maine Coon paws vs normal cat paws is that Maine Coon paw pads have a very wide base that helps them walk in the snow.

 Historically, many Maine Coons used to be polydactyl which means they have an extra toe on each foot.
 This provided them with better support when climbing and running.